-The Subject will offer inferior to similar in-unit amenities in comparison to the LIHTC and market rate comparable properties and slightly inferior to superior property amenities.
-The Subject will offer a business center, exercise facility, community room, and central laundry which many of the comparables will lack.
+The Subject will offer inferior to slightly superior in-unit amenities in comparison to the LIHTC and market rate comparable properties and slightly inferior to slightly superior property amenities.
+The Subject will offer grab bars, hand rails, pull cords, a business center, exercise facility, community room, central laundry, and exercise facility which many of the comparables will lack.
 However, the Subject will not offer in-unit washers and dryers, a swimming pool, or balconies/patios which is offered at several of the comparable developments.
-Overall, we believe that the proposed amenities will allow the Subject to effectively compete in the LIHTC market.
+Overall, we believe that the proposed amenities will allow the Subject to effectively compete in the senior LIHTC market.